-An Extended Software Development Workshop (ESDW) is structured such that it serves two purposes.
-Firstly, to be a mechanism for generating software modules2 for inclusion in the E-CAM Software Library3.
+An ESDW is structured such that it serves two purposes.
+Firstly, to be a mechanism for generating software modules for inclusion in the E-CAM Software Library.
 Secondly, to be an integral part of the E-CAM training program and represent the primary "training by doing" component of the program.
-To these we will add a third purpose, which is to train on extreme-scale technologies.
 E-CAM modules should be written in such a way that they can potentially take advantage of anticipated hardware developments in the near future.
-We will use ESDWs to create a top-down approach for training for next-generation architectures.
-Attendees will come to the ESDW with a particular module to develop, we will advise them on a workflow and expose them to the tools that will allow them to create these modules using programming best practices and with an eye on the future of the hardware where they will run such modules.
-Accordingly, we will expand the scope of our ESDWs, and introduce the following two types of events:
+Furthermore, we use ESDWs to create a top-down approach for training for next-generation architectures.
+Attendees come to the ESDW with a particular module to develop, we will advise them on a workflow and expose them to the tools that will allow them to create these modules using programming best practices and with an eye on the future of the hardware where they will run such modules.